cscart/docs/en/user_guide/settings/general.rst

 * **Allow negative amount in inventory**—if you enable this setting, customers will be able to order products that are out of stock.

-* **Enable selling downloadable products**—if you enable this setting, the **Downloadable** checkbox will be added to product details page.
+* **Enable selling downloadable products**—if you enable this setting, the **Downloadable** checkbox will be added to the product editing page.
 It means that a product can be distributed by download.

 * **Download key TTL**—the number of hours before the link for a downloadable product sent to a customer expires and becomes invalid.
 It is the time period, during which the customer can download the product.